The team are well established, student focussed and highly effective in providing support to all customers maximising success rates.

 In some circumstances, it is possible for current medical evidence confirming physical/mental impairment or other ill health, to be used for exam concessions.

-- Communication Support Workers who offer: support assessments; British Sign Language (BSL) interpreting support; specialist note taking; and 1to1 support for Deaf & Hard of Hearing students; and exam access requests
+Communication Support Workers (CSW) offer: support assessments; British Sign Language (BSL) interpreting support; specialist note taking; and 1to1 support for Deaf & Hard of Hearing students; and exam access requests.
+You may be entitled to CSW support and extra time in your exams.

-- Visual Impairment staff who offer: support assessments; specialist in-class support; 1to1 support; modification of materials, including Braille; and exam access requests.
+Visual Impairment staff offer: support assessments; specialist in-class support; 1to1 support; modification of materials, including Braille; and exam access requests.

 Below is a list of possible access arrangements: